 Transportation & Mobility

-The City of Dublin is implementing a Micro-Mobility Demonstration Pilot study introducing motorized Bird scooters to the City.
+The City of Dublin is implementing a Micromobility Demonstration Pilot study introducing motorized Bird scooters to the City.
 (CoGo bikes will be implemented at a later date.)
-Phase 1 will make scooters available south from Interstate 270 to Tuttle Crossing Blvd. and west from Sawmill Road to Interstate 270.
-This area includes both Historic Dublin and Bridge Park.
-This phase has a minimum three-month duration.
+Phase 2 allows low-speed micro-mobility scooters within City’s municipal boundaries (as outlined in blue on the map below).

-At the April 11, 2022 Dublin City Council meeting, Resolution 18-22 was adopted.
-This resolution temporarily permits the operation of low-speed micro-mobility devices on streets, sidewalks and shared-use paths for a duration of 12 months, beginning May 1, 2022.
+At the May 22, 2023, Dublin City Council meeting, Resolution 42-23 was adopted.
+This resolution temporarily permits the operation of low-speed micro-mobility devices on streets, sidewalks and shared-use paths and expands the Phase 1 pilot boundaries to the City’s municipal boundaries, incorporating new operational parameters and extending the pilot project another 12 months.

 Problem with a Scooter?